emarcey/cicerone/glossary/styles.clean.md

 		- primarily Curacao peel and coriander
 		- others added less frequently
 		- goal is balance and blend of spices
-	- belgian yeast adds spicy phenols and fruity esters
+	- Belgian yeast adds spicy phenols and fruity esters
 	- some brewers use limited lactic acid fermentation to enhance tart crispiness
 		- mild sourness if at all
-	- americans started adding citrus and orange slices to bottle
+	- Americans started adding citrus and orange slices to bottle
 		- promoted by Blue Moon since 1997
 	- some brewers brew 8-10% ABV Grand Cru for special occasions
 	- spices - coriander, orange peel, sometimes chamomile, ginger, cumin, grains of paradise, black peppercorn, cinnamon